 Kathleen Mannard recently graduated from the University of Pittsburgh with a degree in Anthropology and minors in History and Legal Studies and is attending the University of Pittsburgh School of Law (as of fall 2017).
 She intends to pursue her legal education with a concentration in environmental law.
 She currently lives in Greensburg, Pennsylvania.

 Kosi Onyeneho is a doctoral candidate in Sociocultural Anthropology at Washington University in St. Louis.
 Her dissertation examines how government infrastructural and institutional decay, caused by skewed government-oil industry relationships, impacts performance of state citizenship in Nigeria.
 Her research interests include infrastructure, citizenship, oil, and collective memory.

 Helena Zeweri is a doctoral candidate in Anthropology at Rice University.
 She is interested in personhood, sovereignty, humanitarianism, and migration.
 Her dissertation examines modes of measuring and assessing violence and risk.
-Specifically, she is studying Australia’s recent legislation and advocacy efforts around forced marriage, which are reshaping meanings of immigrant and refugee health and well-being, as well as coercion and consent in intimate kin relations.
+She is studying Australia’s recent legislation and advocacy efforts around forced marriage, which are reshaping meanings of immigrant and refugee health and well-being, as well as coercion and consent in intimate kin relations.